rsdoiel/antenna/planet.md

 ---

-## Eurovision Song Contest 2025: The first semi-final
+## As it happened: Eurovision Song Contest first night

 date: 2025-05-13, from: RTÉ News

-The 69th edition of the Eurovision Song Contest will be broadcast live from St. Jakobshalle in Basel, Switzerland this evening.
-You can follow all of the action and happenings on our live tracker AND on RTÉ2 and RTÉ Player from 8pm.
+The 69th edition of the Eurovision Song Contest was broadcast live from St. Jakobshalle in Basel, Switzerland this evening.
+You can catch up on all the action and happenings on our tracker

 <br>